 8. Reduce browse abandonment

-Browse abandonment is a major problem for ecommerce marketers.
+Browse abandonment is a major problem for every ecommerce business.
 According to Zenreach data, 70% of first-time site visitors never return to your site once they leave.

 To combat this problem, run campaigns that respond to exit intent behaviors, including: